heptarch/heptarch.github.io/drafts/demon.md

 into the darkness.
 A pulley lurched, then another, then a third, and a cantilevered armature covered in coils and ribbons of piping leaned forward as if bowing.
-The ball grew larger and a constellation of teardrops appeared around it, dancing, Susan thought, like angels on the head of a pin, or the twelve apostles celebrating their master.
+The ball grew larger and a constellation of twelve teardrops appeared around it, dancing, Susan thought, like angels on the head of a pin, or the apostles celebrating their master.
-As the ball expanded, the teardrops lengthened inward and pierced the patch at each corner; Susan gasped at the betrayal.
+As the ball expanded, the teardrops lengthened inward and pierced the ball; Susan gasped at this twelvefold betrayal.

 <p align="center">
   ⁂